- Integration guides for Windows, MAC and Linux

 TLS stands for Transport Layer Security which is a cryptographic protocol used to increase security over computer networks.
 TLS is the successor of SSL although is sometimes still referred to as SSL.

-By default, we don't block any port for OpenVPN but can do whitelisting for Port and IP upon customer request.
+By default, we don't block any port or IP for OpenVPN.

 How can I change from UDP to TCP?